LikeFury/private-sync/README.md

 Contact me on my website [likefury.com](https://likefury.com).

 ### To Do
-Handle file deleteion
+1. Handle file deleteion
-Better docs
+2. Better docs
-A guide
+3. A detailed guide